Site icon Bia review

 Understanding NFC Technology

 What is NFC?
-Near Field Communication (NFC) is a short-range wireless technology that allows devices to communicate and exchange data when placed within a few centimeters of each other.
-It operates on principles similar to RFID (Radio Frequency Identification) and is commonly used for contactless payments, data transfer, and device pairing.
+Near Field Communication (NFC) is a wireless technology that allows communicating devices to share the data among themselves when they are within a few centimeters.
+It works on a principle of RFID (Radio Frequency Identification) and is mostly used for cashless payments, data transfer, and device pairing.

 Key Features of NFC: